 Comprehensive Exams and Screenings

-Root canals are needed when the nerve inside a tooth dies and becomes irreversibly inflamed or dies and becomes infected.
-This can be caused by a deep cavity or trauma.
-The inflammation or infection can cause a great deal of pain.
-Root canals involve removing the offending nerve tissue within the tooth.
+Root canals are needed when the nerve inside a tooth becomes irreversibly damaged causing inflammation and/or infection and/or pain.
 Dr. Thistle and Dr. Ryan can treat almost any tooth needing a root canal and only refer to specialists (endodontists) in very complicated situations.
 Root canals can save your tooth instead of having an extraction.

-Dr. Ryan and Dr. Thistle offer different types of oral surgeries depending on your needs, ranging from biopsies to wisdom tooth extractions.
-These can be done with the understanding that if your needs would be better addressed by an oral surgeon, we would make the appropriate arrangements for you.
+Dr. Ryan and Dr. Thistle offer different types of oral surgeries depending on your needs, ranging from extraction and biopsies to wisdom tooth and bone surgeries.

 Jaw Pain & Headaches